Nazi Germany: Reich economics

 Envisioning widespread car ownership as part of the new Germany, Hitler arranged for designer Ferdinand Porsche to draw up plans for the KdF-wagen (Strength Through Joy car), intended to be an automobile that everyone could afford.
 A prototype was displayed at the International Motor Show in Berlin on 17 February 1939.
 With the outbreak of World War II, the factory was converted to produce military vehicles.
 None were sold until after the war, when the vehicle was renamed the Volkswagen (people's car).

 Six million people were unemployed when the Nazis took power in 1933 and by 1937 there were fewer than a million.
 This was in part due to the removal of women from the workforce.
 Real wages dropped by 25 per cent between 1933 and 1938.
 After the dissolution of the trade unions in May 1933, their funds were seized and their leadership arrested, including those who attempted to co-operate with the Nazis.
-A new organisation, the German Labour Front, was created and placed under Nazi Party functionary Robert Ley.
+A new organisation, the German Labour Front, was created and placed under the Nazi Party functionary Robert Ley.
+Many unemployed people were forcibly drafted into this organisation, where they were given uniforms and tools and put to work.
+As a result, unemployed people disappeared from the streets, contributing to the perception that the Nazis were improving economic conditions.
 The average work week was 43 hours in 1933; by 1939 this increased to 47 hours.

 By early 1934, the focus shifted towards rearmament.
 By 1935, military expenditures accounted for 73 per cent of the government's purchases of goods and services.
 On 18 October 1936, Hitler named Göring as Plenipotentiary of the Four Year Plan, intended to speed up rearmament.
 In addition to calling for the rapid construction of steel mills, synthetic rubber plants, and other factories, Göring instituted wage and price controls and restricted the issuance of stock dividends.
 Large expenditures were made on rearmament in spite of growing deficits.
 Plans unveiled in late 1938 for massive increases to the navy and air force were impossible to fulfil, as Germany lacked the finances and material resources to build the planned units, as well as the necessary fuel required to keep them running.
 With the introduction of compulsory military service in 1935, the Reichswehr, which had been limited to 100,000 by the terms of the Versailles Treaty, expanded to 750,000 on active service at the start of World War II, with a million more in the reserve.
 By January 1939, unemployment was down to 301,800 and it dropped to only 77,500 by September.